The Platonic Blow

 "The Platonic Blow, by Miss Oral" (sometimes known as "A Day for a Lay" or "The Gobble Poem") is an erotic poem by W. H. Auden.
 Thought to have been written in 1948, the poem gleefully describes in graphic detail a homosexual encounter involving an act of fellatio.

 Poem

 The syncopated poem runs to 34 stanzas of four lines, with an ABAB rhyming scheme.
 The meter is borrowed from Charles Williams's mystical Arthurian poem Taliessin through Logres.
-Auden mixes demotic argot with formal expression, using clever internal and external rhymes and half-rhymes.
+Auden mixes colloquial language with formal expression, using clever internal and external rhymes and half-rhymes.
 The first verse starts: